-For the Escape to Port Davey cruise expeditions, due to weight restrictions on the light aircraft, you may carry no more than 12kg per person.
-Tasmanian Boat Charters will transfer your luggage into Odalisque waterproof bags for easy transportation and storage.
-For your comfort Odalisque will supply wet weather gear.
-For overnight charters not in the Port Davey region 15kg per guest is permitted.
+For the Escape to Port Davey expedition cruises, due to weight restrictions on the light aircraft, you may carry no more than 12kg per person, including carry on.
+Tasmanian Boat Charters will provide guests with waterproof bags for easy transportation and storage.

 What happens if the weather changes and our flight to or from Port Davey is delayed?

 Our access to the Southwest wilderness area is by light aircraft.
 These planes cannot operate in extremes of weather or poor visibility.
 Whilst it is unusual, delays can occur on both inward and outward flights.
 Due to this we highly recommend that guests do not arrange onward travel for at least 24hrs after our scheduled finish time.